 Since the early 1990s, GE Healthcare has developed chemiluminescence detection systems that are now among the most widely used for Western blotting applications.
 Choose an Amersham ECL system that suits your needs, depending on the purpose of your experiment.

 Chemiluminescence detection is based on the reaction between horseradish peroxidase (HRP)-labeled antibodies and luminol substrate.
 In the presence of HRP, hydrogen peroxide catalyzes the oxidation of luminol, a reaction that results in the emission of light.
 The light signal can then be detected on X-ray ﬁlm or by digital imaging with a charge-coupled device (CCD) camera-based imager.

-We offer fluorescent-labeling reagents, fluorescently labeled antibodies, as well as convenient kits such as Amersham ECL Plex for quantitative, multiplex detection of two proteins simultaneously.
+Amersham ECL Plex is a fluorescence labeling kit for quantitative, multiplex detection of two proteins simultaneously.